PolMine/PolMine.github.io/corpora.md

 permalink: /corpora/
 ---

-The PolMine Project has two related foci to prepare and share textual data:
+The PolMine Project has two related key activity areas to prepare and share textual data:

 - Corpora of plenary protocols;
 - Corpora and further language resources for migration and integration research.